 Conclusion: It's Better to Mask Your IP

-As you can probably tell by now, the IP address is a powerful tool for navigation and is an integral part of the Internet.
-Everyone uses them, but many people also try to exploit them (or rather, you) for information.
+As you can probably tell by now, the IP address is a powerful navigation tool and an integral part of the Internet.
+Everyone uses them, but many people try to exploit them (or, rather, you) for information.

-Using a proxy server may help you mask your IP but that isn't sufficient ( Read about the difference between a VPN and Proxy Server ).
-To really stay safe on the Internet it is always better to use a reputable VPN service provider.
+Using a proxy server may help you mask your IP, but that isn't sufficient ( Read about the difference between a VPN and Proxy Server ).
+To stay safe on the Internet, it is always better to use a reputable VPN service provider.
 A decent VPN can cost you as little as $2 or $3 per month, sometimes even less.
 Don't forget to check out our Best VPN Deals.